ragynotes/ragynotes.github.io/content/About/site-development.md

 Information for people involved maintaining this website.

-Consider this an incomplete work in progress.
+Consider this an incomplete work in progress. ([contrib/development information · Issue #10](https://github.com/ragynotes/ragynotes.github.io/issues/10))

 ## how the site runs